lwilletts/fwm/README.md

 #### wmenu

 dmenu selection menu for visible windows.
-Functions either as a bar, floating window based on mouse location, or a floating window placed in the center of current screen.
+Functions either as a bar, floating window based on mouse location, or as a floating window placed in the center of current screen.

 ## src